 Tetherow Golf Course’s environmental achievement

-- The greens: The grass blend on the course allows Tetherow to use half the amount of water, fertilizers and pesticides compared to other courses in the region.
+Golf courses are notorious for the amount of water it takes to maintain them.
+The Tetherow Golf Course grass blend uses half the amount of water, fertilizers and pesticides compared to other courses in the region.

 The award will be presented at the 2017 Environmental Seminar at the Oregon Golf Club on October 24th.